 We are very keen to expand not only the collections above, but also on the themes of academic work and teaching at the school.

-You can view our collecting policy on our school website.
+You can view our collecting policy under Archive Policies.

 When you come to any archive to view material, rules will be in place to help preserve the documents.
 The rules for Oakham School Archives are as follows:

 Many people will use archives as part of a larger research project.
 As such they need to reference their work.
 Here are some key tips for referencing items from the archives:

 There are many different ways of referencing within essays and project work.
 If in doubt of how to cite archival material, you can always see if there are any guides which give handy example such as this Harvard guide produced by the University of Sheffield.

 You may hear all sorts of jargon or specialist terminology on your visit to the archives.
 So here is a handy dictionary of key archiving terms!